Texas Wesleyan University Community Counseling Center

-The Texas Wesleyan Community Counseling Center has proudly served all Texas Wesleyan campuses and the surrounding community since opening our doors on September 24, 2017.
-The original Glick House was where we began and finally out grew in 2015 and moved to our current location, 3110 E Rosedale, on the South side of the campus.
+The Texas Wesleyan University Community Counseling Center has proudly served all Texas Wesleyan campuses and the surrounding community since opening our doors on September 24, 2017.
+The original Glick House was where we began and finally out grew in 2015 and moved to our current location, 3110 E. Rosedale, on the south side of the campus.

 Clinical services are provided by master-level and doctoral-level counseling students from the Graduate Counseling department.
 The Community Counseling Center director or a doctoral student may see Wesleyan faculty and staff per their request.

-All students (Including Distance Learners, See Below), faculty, and staff are entitled to free personal counseling services on campus at the Community Counseling Center.
+All students (including Distance Learners, see below), faculty and staff are entitled to free personal counseling services on campus at the Texas Wesleyan University Community Counseling Center.

 - Parent Consultation

 - Counseling Marriage and Family Counseling

 - Adolescent Issues